Lloyd Banks: Departure from G-Unit and 50 Cent feud (2018–present)

-Lloyd banks left G-Unit Records in June 2018, as announced in an Instagram post by 50 Cent.
+In June 2018, Lloyd banks left G-Unit Records, as announced in an Instagram post by 50 Cent.
 Despite public perception largely being that the relationship between 50 Cent and Lloyd Banks was amicable, as 50 Cent had recently told fans to check out Banks' new mixtape, 50 Cent later spoke about the different members of G-Unit in an interview with Big Boy and said "Banks, he just...
 I don't even know.
 He couldn't even tell you like at any point when you speak to him where the problem is.
 I put him like where I put Marquise, like they just have something internal going on with them that gives them some sort of resentment towards me, and I just don't even care about what's going on".

-Trav, a former associate of G-Unit, then went on Instagram live and spoke on the matter, saying: "Banks [sic] father died, bro, and Banks was sad, bro.
+Trav, a former associate of G-Unit, went on Instagram live and addressed the matter, saying: "Banks [sic] father died, bro, and Banks was sad, bro.
 All Banks wanted to do was him to pull up like, 'yo, bro.
 I'm sorry for your condolences.'
 Because the nigga 50 don't come from no family, he tried to play like this fake role.
 Like man, you ain't even know your father".
-50 Cent went on to call Lloyd Banks "lazy" in his book Hustle Harder, Hustle Smarter which Lloyd Banks would seemingly respond to in his song Stranger Things.
-Lloyd Banks hasn't spoke on the matter publicly however he has sent words that seem to be aimed at 50 Cent on numerous songs including Cold Summer Freestyle and Stranger Things.
-In-between Lloyd Banks departure from G-Unit and June 2021, he remained relatively quiet other than introducing a clothing line and touring places such as Australia, Lloyd banks wasn't doing interviews or releasing any new projects other than some freestyles.
-In fact, Lloyd Banks hadn't released a new project since his mixtape Halloween Havoc 3 in 2016.
-He would also go on to twitter to tweet things such as "Let's be real..ain't nobody checking for Banks anymore" leaving fans wondering if Lloyd Banks was done with music.
-However fans would be surprised as in April 2021 he would release a post on Instagram that teased possible new music which continued on May 25, when a video was released with a brief spoken-word monologue from poet Rashan Brown and a tracklist and cover art were revealed the same day.
-The album was released on June 4, 2021, as his 4th album and first album in 11 years named The Course of the Inevitable which sold 12,000 copies in its first week.
-The album received very positive reviews and Lloyd Banks seemed happy with the reception as he spoke about more upcoming music at a concert he held in Sony Hall.
+50 Cent went on to call Lloyd Banks "lazy" in his book Hustle Harder, Hustle Smarter, which Lloyd Banks seemingly responded to in his song Stranger Things.

+Lloyd Banks hasn't spoke on the matter publicly, however he has sent words that seem to be aimed at 50 Cent on numerous songs, including Cold Summer Freestyle and Stranger Things.
+In-between Lloyd Banks departure from G-Unit and June 2021, he remained relatively quiet other than introducing a clothing line and touring places such as Australia.
+Lloyd banks wasn't doing interviews or releasing any new projects other than some freestyles.
+Lloyd Banks hadn't released a new project since his mixtape Halloween Havoc 3 in 2016.
+He would also go on to twitter to tweet things such as "Let's be real..ain't nobody checking for Banks anymore", leaving fans wondering if Lloyd Banks was done with music.

+In April 2021, he released a post on Instagram that teased possible new music which continued on May 25, when a video was released with a brief spoken-word monologue from poet Rashan Brown.
+A tracklist and cover art were revealed the same day.
+The album was released on June 4, 2021.
+His 4th album and first album in 11 years was named The Course of the Inevitable, and sold 12,000 copies in its first week.
+The album received very positive reviews.
+Lloyd Banks seemed happy with the reception, as he spoke about more upcoming music at a concert he held in Sony Hall.